angelztang/cos126/README.md

       </a>
     </td>
     <td>
-      <div align="center"> Plot a Sierpinski triangle; and plot a recursive pattern of your own design </div>
+      <div align="center"> Create a library of geometric transforms on polygons; plot a Sierpinski triangle; and plot a recursive pattern of your own design </div>
     </td>
     <td>
       <div align="center"> recursive and dynamic programming techniques </div>